Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese: Plot

-the retrial and release of Rubin Carter.
+the retrial and release of Carter.

 The tour comes to a stop in Montreal.
 Van Dorp states the only reason he agreed to be interviewed for this documentary was to stake his claim over the footage from the tour which makes up the bulk of the film.
-Ginsberg encourages the viewer to follow the example of the performers they've witnessed and go on their own journeys of self-discovery.
-Bob Dylan continues to tour after the Rolling Thunder Revue, playing over 3,000 shows over the course of 40 years.
+Ginsberg encourages the viewer to follow the example of the performers they have witnessed and go on their own journeys of self-discovery.
+Dylan continues to tour after the Rolling Thunder Revue, playing over 3,000 shows over the course of 40 years.

 Cast

 The interviewees in the film are given character names in the end credits.
 Some of the people interviewed were part of the Rolling Thunder Revue, some were not, and some are entirely fictional.